 A typical week includes a 90-minute live session on Wednesday or Friday (you can attend on the day and time that works best for you), with about 2-3 hours per week of coursework between live sessions that you complete on your own time.
 Coursework between sessions includes instructional video content, selected readings, and an assignment or quiz.
 Completing homework assignments in advance of the live sessions is important to establishing a common space from which the lab conversations can begin and grow.

-I identify as a person of color.
-Is there a Chorus America ADEI program for me?
+I identify as being marginalized because of race and ethnicity.
+Is there a Chorus America ADEI program designed for me?

 How does participating in an online learning program work?